 Shiny Snowflake Earrings

 These little earrings are made from an unexpected material… table confetti!
-What??
-Yeah, I know it’s surprising, but true.
+It’s surprising, but true.
 The snowflakes in this bag of confetti are plastic, not paper, as you might first assume.
-I used an X-Acto to “drill” a hole in the snowflakes, but you could use a real drill if you feel comfortable enough to use it.
+We used an X-Acto to “drill” a hole in the snowflakes, but you could use a real drill if you feel comfortable enough to use it.

 These earrings are quick and easy, so they would make a great last minute gift for any of the ladies still on your shopping list.